x10chenyilin/WYC-Template/README.md

 #### What is the modification?

-It is a packaged .cls version of the original template, with some changes.
-It is less flexible but maybe more convenient to use.
+It is a packaged .cls version of the original template, with some changes, less flexible but maybe more convenient to use.

 To use it , first put the .cls file (as well as the WYC logo) into the folder where you are working, or your texmf-local path.
 Then begin the .tex file with \documentclass{templateWYC}